 College Interviews

 More often than not, you will be asked to talk about the latest book/s you’ve read in your college interview.
 While most interviewers would offer you the option to comment on a book you’ve studied in school, they would rather have you talk about one you’ve read purely for joy or to advance your knowledge of a particular topic.
 This is your chance to flaunt your reading skills.
 Focus on key takeaways of this book and talk about how you related to it.
-They aren’t looking for a google-able summary, but want to know what you made of this reading opportunity.
+They aren’t looking for a Google-able summary, but want to know what you made of this reading opportunity.

 Supplemental Essays

 An increasing number of universities are focusing on reading skills in their admissions processes.
 The most obvious way is to ask a supplemental essay question on your reading habits.
-Columbia University’s famous ‘list questions’ requires you to talk about a range of books, journals, poetry, plays from within and outside of your syllabus.
+Columbia University’s famous ‘list questions’ require you to talk about a range of books, journals, poetry, and plays from within and outside of your syllabus.
 Emory University asks you to talk about a ‘book, character, song, or piece of work (fiction or non-fiction)’ that represents you the best.

 Interviewers with access to your essays with definitely want to know more about these reading choices.
 You can certainly expect follow-up questions!